 15 This RSS training includes some training, specifically in negotiating techniques for cases where there are hostages at risk.
 For a comprehensive survey of the RSS, see: Brigadier-General R. Lewis.
 Eastern Caribbean RSS as a Model for UN Action in Relation to the Security of Small States.
 Course paper, Royal College of Defence Studies, London, 1990.
-19 Particularly after the Grenada crisis in 1983, there was little possibility of inviting the U.S.

-16 Particularly after the Grenada crisis in 1983, there was little possibility of inviting the U.S. forces; apart from the political aspects, there are strong doubts in the region about both their efficiency and techniques.
+16 Particularly after the Grenada crisis in 1983, there was little possibility of inviting the U.S.